BBVA/kapow/docs/source/examples/index.rst

    {"hello": "world"}

-**Example 2**
+**Example #2**

-In this example we respond back with the line count of the file received in the request:
+In this example we reply the line count of the file received in the request:

 .. code-block:: console
    :linenos: